dapr/docs/daprdocs/content/en/reference/components-reference/supported-pubsub/setup-rocketmq.md

 DaprQueueSelector integrates three Queue selectors: HashQueueSelector, RoundRobinQueueSelector, ManualQueueSelector.

-First, it gets the queue id from the request parameter.
-You can set the queue id by doing the following.
+`DaprQueueSelector` gets the queue id from the request parameter.
+You can set the queue id by running the following:

 ```
 http://localhost:3500/v1.0/publish/myRocketMQ/myTopic?metadata.rocketmq-queue=1